mvanbraeckel/OneClickVMDeploymentAWS_4010/README.md

 # OneClickVMDeploymentAWS_4010
-One-Click Deployment of VMs and Containers + Monitoring + Write-up (Cloud Computing course A2)
+One-Click Deployment of VMs and Containers on AWS + Monitoring + Write-up (Cloud Computing course A2)

 # Info